claudiaaziz/Old-Personal-Portfolio/README.md

 # Personal-Portfolio

-Just one page & the nav links to the headings on that page
+nts: Just one page & the nav links to the headings on that page